moduware/morph-list-view-divider/README.md

 Divider component for list view

 `morph-list-view-divider` changes its look based on when it is either IOS device or Android device.
+Currently being updated to use lit-element as base class.
+More detailed documention coming soon.

 ## Getting Started